 Storify: 2015 Summer School

-Our Storify tells the story collects togethr tweets, images & discussions to tell the story of the Summer School as it happened.
+Our Storify collects together tweets, images & discussions to tell the story of the Summer School as it happened.

 Public lecture: Mike Hulme – ‘(Still) Disagreeing about Climate Change: What Way Forward?’

 Mike Hulme, professor of climate and culture in the Department of Geography at King’s College London, discussed why climate change continues to be an idea which both unites and divides us.
 This was the only event of the Summer School open to the general public.

 Fulton A Lecture Theatre, University of Sussex, Falmer